 When you get in touch with us by E-mail or contact form, the information you provide will be stored for the purpose of processing your request and any ensuing questions that may arise, and – provided you have separately given your consent – for the dispatch of the newsletter.

-Use of Matomo This website uses Matomo, an open-source software for the statistical data evaluation of visitors accessing the site.
+This website uses Matomo, an open-source software for the statistical data evaluation of visitors accessing the site.
 Matomo uses so-called "cookies" – text files that are stored on your computer and enable your use of the website to be analysed.
 The information generated by the cookie about your use of internet services is stored on a server in Germany.
 The IP address is anonymised immediately after processing and prior to storage.
 You can opt to prevent the installation of cookies by altering the setting of your browser software.
 We would like to point out, however, that this might restrict the availability of some of the functions of this website.

 You can decide whether to allow a web analysis cookie to be stored in your browser, in order to enable the website operator to collect and analyse various statistical data.